slugbus/front-end/README.md

 ## Bus++

-A bus tracking app developed by Jorge Henriquez, John Hanly, Justyn Duthler, Justyn Duthler, Jeremy Diamzon, and Case Delst.
+A bus tracking app developed by Jorge Henriquez, John Hanly, Justyn Duthler, Jeremy Diamzon, and Case Delst.
 Majority coded in the 2019 CruzHacks hackathon.